 Lawyers for People Injured in Chicago Auto Accidents With Postal Vehicles

 Typical car and truck accidents involve drivers or employees who are either insured or can be held personally liable for any injuries that are the result of their actions.
-Chicago motor vehicle accidents involving postal workers are much more legally complex, however, because anyone representing a government entity is immune to lawsuits via a doctrine called sovereign immunity, which protects any state or Federal government body.
+Alternatively, Chicago motor vehicle accidents involving federal postal workers are much more legally complex.
+This is because any employee of a government entity is immune to lawsuits via a doctrine called sovereign immunity, which protects any state or Federal government body.

 Time is Critical When Filing a Tort Claim against a Government Body

 Whenever you have a claim against a government entity, it must be filed immediately in order to secure your right to claim compensation.
-For this reason, it is important to retain legal representation quickly in order to make sure that your case is built properly and filed within the required statute of limitations.
+For this reason, it is important to retain legal representation quickly in order to make sure that your case is built properly and filed in the appropriate court within the required statute of limitations.

 Following your initial claim, you will receive a response from the government regarding your case and the amount of compensation— if any— it has agreed to provide for your injuries.
 If the initial response is not in your favor, you have the option to file a lawsuit within six months to contest the ruling and claim additional damages.
 It is during this time that you need to build your case and establish both the fault of the government employee and the financial value of your injuries.